aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 default_template_option
 <</if>>
 {{< /highlight >}}

-**Note -** A conditional expression must return a Boolean value.
+**Note –** A conditional expression must return a Boolean value.

 ## Working with Common Conditional Blocks

 A common conditional block is a conditional block which body starts and ends within paragraphs that belong to a single story or table cell.

-If a conditional block belongs to a single paragraph, it can be used as a replacement for an expression tag that involves the ternary “?:” operator.
-For example, given that items is an enumeration, you can use the following template to represent the count of elements in the enumeration.
+If a conditional block belongs to a single paragraph, it can be used as a replacement for an expression tag that involves the ternary “`?:`” operator.
+For example, given that `items` is an enumeration, you can use the following template to represent the count of elements in the enumeration.

 {{< highlight csharp >}}
 You have chosen <<if [!items.Any()]>>no items<<else>><<[items.Count()]>> item(s)<</if>>.
 {{< /highlight >}}